Last Updated on: 28th October 2023, 09:15 am

 Wildlife inspectors are stationed at specially designated entry ports.
 They’ll inspect the bird on an appointment basis.
 The bird’s flight into the U.S. must be through a designated port without stopovers.

 Are you not entering the country through one of the designated ports?
-Then, you must apply for a Designated Port Exception Permit by submitting a special form.
+Then, you must apply for a Designated Port Exception Permit by submitting a form.
 This allows the inspection to occur at a different border crossing.
 Once you’ve completed this, you can move on:

 - Apply for a VS import permit.
 This takes weeks, so apply at least 30 days before departure.